SNakano/CacheStore/README.md

 provides a generic way to cache any data.

 - It provide common interface for cache library.
-- support cache library APC and memcached.
+- support cache library APC, memcached and Redis.
 - support namespace. (use namespace delete)